nobarkingpls/willow/README.md

-add validation rules for everything add slim select or something like that and see if it can pass a comma seperated string of values to hash, and also display them back picture uploads - done for movies sort pictures into folders like heroku atm movie xml export - sort of done weekend - setup s3, add devise or some auth + api token - done deploy! - done deployed using kamal and docker and digital ocean zip picture and xml together check box to zip multiple together utc -> timezone adjuster for date time
+add validation rules for everything add slim select or something like that and see if it can pass a comma seperated string of values to hash, and also display them back picture uploads - done for movies sort pictures into folders like heroku atm - done! movie xml export - sort of done weekend - setup s3, add devise or some auth + api token - done deploy! - done zip picture and xml together check box to zip multiple together utc -> timezone adjuster for date time